 - Vascepa (icosapent ethyl, EPA only)

 Always check labels.
-Some “heart health” or “triple strength omega-3” supplements contain much higher amounts of EPA and DHA than standard fish oil capsules, which may increase concern.
+Some "heart health" or "triple strength omega-3" supplements contain much more EPA and DHA than standard fish oil capsules, so switching between products is itself a change worth mentioning to your prescriber.

 The science behind it

-The proposed mechanism is mainly pharmacodynamic, meaning the two products affect the body in overlapping ways rather than one strongly changing the other’s absorption.
-Warfarin inhibits vitamin K epoxide reductase, lowering the activation of clotting factors II, VII, IX, and X. Fish oil’s omega-3 fatty acids can alter platelet membrane composition and eicosanoid production, leading to reduced thromboxane A2 activity and less platelet aggregation.
+The proposed mechanism is mainly pharmacodynamic, meaning the two products affect the body in overlapping ways rather than one strongly changing the other's absorption.
+Warfarin inhibits vitamin K epoxide reductase, lowering the activation of clotting factors II, VII, IX, and X. Fish oil's omega-3 fatty acids can alter platelet function and reduce thromboxane A2 activity, leading to less platelet aggregation.

 Frequently Asked Questions